Burma Railway: Bridge 277: Bridge on the River Khwae

-Bridge over the River Kwai by Leo Rawlings (1943) of four POWs during the first bridge's construction.
+Bridge over the River Kwai, a 1943 illustration by Leo Rawlings of four prisoners-of-war during the first bridge's construction.

 A key feature of the line is Bridge 277 built over a stretch of the river then known as part of the Mae Klong River.
 The greater part of the Thai section of the river's route followed the valley of the Khwae Noi River (แควน้อย: khwae (แคว), 'stream, river' or 'tributary'; noi (น้อย), 'small'.
 Khwae was frequently mispronounced by the British as kwai (ควาย), or 'buffalo' in Thai).
 This gave rise to the name of "River Kwai" amongst the British.
 In 1960, the portion of the Mae Klong which passes under the bridge was renamed the Khwae Yai (แควใหญ่, 'big tributary').

 On 26 October 1942, British prisoners of war arrived at Tamarkan to construct the bridge.
 Initially, 1,000 prisoners worked on the bridge, led by Colonel Philip Toosey.
 In February 1943, 1,000 Dutch prisoners of war were added to Tamarkan.
 Chinese, Malay and Tamil civilians also worked on the bridge.

 The first wooden railroad bridge over the Khwae Yai was finished in February 1943, which was soon accompanied by a more modern ferro-concrete bridge in June 1943, with both bridges running in a NNE–SSW direction across the river.
 The steel and concrete bridge consisted of eleven curved-truss bridge spans brought by the Japanese from Java in 1942.
 This is the bridge that still remains today.